fr0st1703/game-store/README.md

 This project is a demonstration and is not a product of use.

-This project was made to replenish the portfolio and is not a commercial development 👍
+This project was made to replenish the portfolio and is not a commercial development 👍 React js + redux(toolkit)